-The Silver State Opportunity Program (SSOG)
+The Silver State Opportunity Grant (SSOG)

 A need-based, state grant that is awarded to low-income students pursuing a college education.
 To be eligible students must be enrolled in a minimum of 15 credits at a state or community college in Nevada, be degree seeking, and be a resident of the city in which the student will be attending college.
-Completing the FAFSA application is a critical step into receiving the SSOG.
-To continue receiving the SSOG the student needs to stay in a minimum of 15 credits.
+Completing the FAFSA application is a critical step to receiving the SSOG.
+To continue receiving the SSOG, the student needs to stay in a minimum of 15 credits.
 The grant is awarded on an annual basis.
 View more information about the Silver State Opportunity Program.

 Institutional Incentive Grants

 TMCC has several institutional grants including: The Freshmen Incentive Grant (FIG), the TMCC Incentive Grant (TIG), and the Graduation Incentive Grant (GIG).
 These grants require that the student fill out the FAFSA and complete the corresponding financial aid file, be part of the GRS cohort, and be continuously enrolled in 12–15 applicable credits, including math and English.
 Students are awarded on a first-come, first-serve basis.
 Contact us for more information.